hegdebhavya/Virtualization-Assignment-2/README.md

 * Checkout the linux kernel code from my github repository git clone https://github.com/hegdebhavya/linux.git

          The new kernel code that is checked-out here is **6.1.0-rc6+**

 ![1_Linux_repo_Checkout](https://user-images.githubusercontent.com/85700971/205465167-2a3b5eb1-6a2f-4c2b-b249-a8bfbdc8ad08.png)

          The current Linux Kernel version is as below,

 ![2_Current_Liux_Version](https://user-images.githubusercontent.com/85700971/205465173-c2a1e955-7a6d-4165-b528-a1751448835f.png)

-Fig: 2_Linux_version

-We now install all the libraries and tools we would need to build the new Linux Kernel.
+* We now install all the libraries and tools we would need to build the new Linux Kernel.

 ```
 sudo apt install gcc make bison flex pkg-config